Faculty Mentors

 Functional and Comparative Anatomy

-2) Biomechanics of Bipedal Travel in Natural Mother-Infant Pairs: Anatomical and Kinematic Modeling for Understanding Locomotor Transitions in Hominin Evolution
+I. Validation of mHealth Technology Applied to Parkinson's Disease Patients II.
+Biomechanics of Bipedal Travel in Natural Mother-Infant Pairs: Anatomical and Kinemativ Modeling for UNderstanding Locomotor Transitions in Hominin Evolution

 Raja Sivamani